4d/4d-for-ios/website/translated_docs/de/Features-PushNotification.md

 > **OBJECTIVES**
 >
-> Integrate push notification into your 4d for iOS apps
+> Integrate push notification to your 4d for iOS apps

 > **PREREQUISITES**
 >
-> The [4D Mobile App Server](https://github.com/4d-for-ios/4D-Mobile-App-Server) component that allows sending push notifications is integrated in 4D mono and 4D server v18 R4.
+> The [4D Mobile App Server](https://github.com/4d-for-ios/4D-Mobile-App-Server) component that allows to send push notifications is integrated in 4D mono and 4D server 18R4.

 # What is a push notification?

-On a mobile device, a push notification is an alert message received via an application that you can open, delete, allow, or block.
-It can be very useful, for example, to notify the users of your app that a new version is available.
+On a mobile phone, a push notification is an alert message, received via an application, that you can open, delete, allow or block.
+It can be very useful for example to notify your app users that a new version is available.

-But what about the architecture to implement in order to integrate this functionality into a mobile application?
-What is the process for a push notification, from creation to display on the user's device?
+But what about the architecture to implement, in order to integrate this functionality into a mobile application?
+And what is the process of a push notification, from creation to display on the user's mobile?

 # Technical architecture

-Here are the different elements needed to create, send, and receive mobile push notifications:
+Here are the different elements needed to create, send and receive a mobile push notification:

 ![Push notification process](assets/en/push-notification/4D-for-ios-push-notification.png)

 # Prerequisites

-To send push notifications, an AuthKey_XXXYYY.p8 authentication file from Apple is required.
+In order to send push notifications, an AuthKey_XXXYYY.p8 authentication file from Apple is required.

-* First, go to the Apple developer account page, sign in, then select **Certificates, IDs & Profiles**.
+* First, go to Apple developer account page, sign in, then select Certificates, IDs & Profiles.

-* You will then be able to generate your push certificate and download it.
+* You will then be able to generate your push certificate and to download it.

-* Activate the Push notification feature and integrate your certificate into your 4D for iOS project from the Publishing section.
+* Finally, activate the Push notification feature integrate your certificate in your 4D for iOS project from the Publishing section.

 ![Publishing section](assets/en/push-notification/push-notification-publishing-section.png)

-You can find more in-depth information about this process [on the Push notification page](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Classes/PushNotification.md) in the component documentation.
+You can find more information about this process [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Classes/PushNotification.md) in the component documentation.

 # Basic example to manage your push notifications

-Here is an example of how to send a push notification to `test@4d.com`:
+Here is an example to send a push notification to `test@4d.com`:

 ```4d